shantanuv17/alameda/operator/docs/developers.md

 2. Declare and add the new controller into manager,(i.e. function "addControllersToManager" in [file](../cmd/manager/main.go))
 3. Delete redudant data from Datahub while initializing.
 - 3.1.
 Add logic into function [syncResourcesWithDatahub](../cmd/manager/sync_datahub.go)
+4. If this controller reconciles one type of AlamedaScaler add folloing logic with the new controller.
+- 4.1.
+Defines new function within type [listCandidatesFunctions](../controllers/candidates.go) and registers it with function [RegisterAlamedaScalerController](../controllers/candidates.go).
+- 4.2.
+After listing Deployment/StatefulSet/DeploymentConfig, check if these objects are monitored by the controller with function [IsMonitoredByAlamedaScalerController](../controllers/util.go).

 ## How to add new configuration into Alameda-Operator?
 1. Define new configuration's Golang structure.